Alberiansyah/SrtAss/README.md

 - **Highlighting Word Replacement**: Replace words in the subtitle file using the dictionary, and apply optional highlights to the replacements.
 - **Batch File Processing**: Upload and process multiple subtitle files in one go, with batch downloading options available.
 Files are processed in parallel and saved as either `SRT` or `ASS` formats.
 - **Download Subtitles**: After processing the subtitles, you can download them in either `SRT` or `ASS` format, with all replacements applied.
-- **Highlighting Non-Indonesian Words**: The application can highlight replaced words in the subtitles using a specific style.
+- **Highlighting Non-Indonesian Words**: The application can highlight words that ready to replaced in the subtitles using a specific style.
+It can detect typos, misspellings and other Indonesian words so that users can modify them directly.
 You can enable or disable this feature via the `ENABLE_WORD_HIGHLIGHT` constant.
 - **Logging Non-Indonesian Words**: If you are working with Indonesian subtitles, the application can log non-Indonesian words when `ENABLE_NON_INDONESIAN_WORD_LOGGING` is enabled.
 The logs will be stored in `content/logs/`.
 - **Clear Session**: Clear the session to start fresh with new subtitle files or dictionary entries.